Wind-Storm-X/CSE-412-Project/README.md

 # CSE-412-Project
 Functions of the program:
-1. Search for restaurant by name or location with an input string, or search by selecting a condition in a filter (filter of rating and average cost).
+1. Search for restaurant by name, address, food type, rating or average cost with an input string.
 2. Add user phone numbers and ratings.